 The effects of individual foods combine into dietary patterns, which have been studied for their effects on blood lipid concentrations.

 Plant-based dietary patterns.
-Vegetarian, especially vegan, diets have been found superior to other types of diets for lowering total and LDL cholesterol, which is understandable given that plant-based diets contain no animal fat or cholesterol and are often rich in soluble fiber.
+Vegetarian, especially vegan, diets have been found to be superior to other types of diets for lowering total and LDL cholesterol.
+This is understandable given that plant-based diets contain no animal fat or cholesterol and are often rich in soluble fiber.
 A systematic review and meta-analysis found a difference of 14 mg/dL (0.36 mmol/L) difference for total cholesterol and a 13 mg/dL (0.34 mmol/L) difference for LDL cholesterol, compared with control diets.

 A “portfolio” combining the effects of a vegan diet emphasizing soluble fiber, soy protein, nuts, and plant sterols has been shown to lower LDL cholesterol by nearly 30% in 4 weeks.

 Similarly, a diet based on the Dietary Approaches to Stop Hypertension (DASH) study has been found to reduce total and LDL cholesterol by 14 mg/dL and 11 mg/dL, respectively.
 Mediterranean diets were found to lower total cholesterol by about 9 mg/dL.